nicholaschenai/agi-potential-notes/concepts/cognitive-architecture-motivation.md

 - Similar to [Compound AI systems](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/) view by BAIR
 	- beyond parametric updates (deep learning: knowledge is static after training)
 	- better control with systems
+- Are there even more useful ideas that were figured out way back in the past? (so we can avoid rediscovering their successes / failures?)

 ## CA + LLMs: Complementing each other
 see last 2 slides in "[Improving Knowledge Extraction from LLMs for Task Learning through Agent Analysis](https://raw.githubusercontent.com/SoarGroup/website-downloads/main/workshops/44/talk.15.pptx)" at the 44th Soar Workshop